bitshares/docs.bitshares.org/source/bitshares/user/assets.rst

 These *SmartCoins* track the value of an underlaying asset, such as Gold, or U.S. Dollar.
-Smartcoins can be created by anyone contracting with the BitShares ecosystem and putting sufficient BTS (at least 175%) into the so called contract for difference as *collateral*.
+Smartcoins can be created by anyone contracting with the BitShares ecosystem and putting sufficient BTS (at least 175%) into the so called collateralized loans as *collateral*.

 .. centered:: :doc:`Read more ... <mpa>`